JunkWaxData/JunkWaxDetection/README.md

 ## Contributing 🤝

 We encourage community contributions!
 Whether it's submitting your own example project or improving documentation, we welcome your input.
-Please follow our [Contributing Guidelines](CONTRIBUTING.md) when submitting pull requests.

 ## License 📄